 Hunters provide vital information and participate in such things as mandatory hunter reporting.
 Whether they harvest or not, simply buying a tag requires them by law to report back to the MNR with information on the species they were permitted to hunt.

-Things such as bird bands on migratory game birds provides hoards of information for biologists.
-Things like breeding and wintering distribution, behavior, migratory routes, survival and reproduction.
-It’s been of fundamental assistance to them in understanding birds and it’s been in use since 1950.
-For those that don’t know, bird bands are only retrieved when a bird is harvested by a hunter who then phones in the time and location of harvest along with the band information that is specific to that very bird.
+For example, bird bands on migratory game birds provide hoards of information for biologists, such as breeding and wintering distribution, behaviour, migratory routes, survival and reproduction.
+It’s been of fundamental assistance to them in understanding birds, and it’s been in use since 1950.
+For those who don’t know, retrieval of a bird band only happens when a hunter harvests a bird.
+The hunter then calls in the time and location of harvest along with the band information specific to that very bird.

 Funding

 Yes, money.
-Millions of dollars are generated through the hunting industry every year that goes right back to wildlife preservation.
-Ducks Unlimited for example has preserved more wetlands and water than any other body.
-They preserved 201.8 million acres of habitat to be exact.
-What people don’t know is that it was started by a group of hunters and hunters remain the largest contributors to this day.
-In fact if you enjoy the beautiful waters of a lake somewhere, Ducks Unlimited had something to do with it.
+Every year, millions of dollars are generated through the hunting industry, which goes back to wildlife preservation.
+Ducks Unlimited, for example, has preserved more wetlands and water than any other body.
+They preserved 201.8 million acres of habitat.
+Here’s the catch – Ducks Unlimited was started by a group of hunters, and to this day, hunters remain their most considerable contributors.
+If you enjoy the beautiful waters of a lake somewhere, Ducks Unlimited has something to do with it.

-In fact I read the other day that the combination of sport shooting and hunting actually contributes 8.5 billion dollars a year into the Canadian economy!
+I read the other day that the combination of sport shooting and hunting contributes 8.5 billion dollars a year to the Canadian economy!

-There is a very viable argument, let me re-phrase that, 100% guarantee that hunting has a genuine merit and role in PRESERVING nature.
-It’s a good thing, it’s just not known by the majority of the population.
+There is a very viable argument – let me rephrase this.
+100% guarantee that hunting has genuine merit and a role in PRESERVING nature.
+It’s a great thing that’s unknown to the general population.

 Hunters vs Poachers

-When I see ads from the MNR investigating an abandoned carcass or out of season harvest I cringe.
-The public needs to know it’s not done by a hunter.
-And the hunter needs to remind themselves that anyone not of the preservation mindset was never a hunter in the first place, they are a poacher.
-It’s quite often the hunter that discovers and/or reports the poacher and that should be a great source of pride rather than embarrassment.
+I cringe when I see ads from the MNR investigating an abandoned carcass or out-of-season harvest.
+A hunter would not do this, which the public needs to know.
+The hunter needs to remind themselves that anyone not of the preservation mindset was never a hunter in the first place – they are poachers.
+Often, the hunter discovers and/or reports the poacher, which should be a great source of pride rather than embarrassment.

 Hunting Emotions

-Society teaches or better yet let’s use the term programs us into thinking what is “normal”.
-According to UN estimates, 2007 was the year that globally more people lived in urban vs rural settings for the first time.
-In other words society = the city and we all know there’s no hunting in the city.
+Society teaches, or better yet, let’s use the term programs us into thinking about what is “normal.”
+According to UN estimates, 2007 was the year that more people lived in urban vs rural settings for the first time globally.
+In other words, society = the city.
+We all know there’s no hunting in the suburbs.

-The truth however, is that it’s perfectly normal to harvest your own food.
-Your meat.
-It’s normal to clean it yourself, after all somebody has to do it.
+The truth, however, is that it’s perfectly normal to harvest your food – your meat.
+It’s normal to clean it yourself – after all, someone has to do it.
 And it’s ok to KNOW where your food comes from!!!
-It’s not gross nor unsafe, it’s natural and we did it for almost 300,000 years.
-The caveman didn’t have any food inspectors yet we are still here…
+It’s not gross nor unsafe – it’s natural, and we have done it for almost 300,000 years.
+The caveman didn’t have food inspectors, yet we are still here.

 Your New Normal is the Solution for Hunting Emotions

-It’s far to easy to write off the protesters in front of meat plants as nothing but “activists”.
-The hunter who shoots the “poor” wildlife as “jerks” and everyone else that supports the industry like guns as “bad”.
-The normal, smart, decent person is the guy stuck in line at the grocery conglomerate, who unhappily contributes to their record profits by buying overly processed and overly inflated meat.
-That’s good, that’s ok and that’s “normal”.
+It’s far too easy to write off the protesters in front of meat plants as nothing but “activists.”
+The hunter who shoots the “poor” wildlife as “jerks” and everyone else that supports the industry, like guns, as “bad.”
+The decent person is the guy stuck in line at the grocery conglomerate, who unhappily contributes to their record profits by buying overly processed and inflated meat.
+That’s good, that’s ok, and that’s “normal”.
 Or is it???

 Getting over hunting emotions is really about creating a new normal for yourself.
 Based on facts versus fiction.
 It’s also about understanding that most bad feelings you have are based on programming – the programming of a privileged modern life.
-If you can see the big picture, you’re well on your way to happy hunting.
+If you can see the big picture, you’re are well on your way to a happy hunt.